team3011/2025FTC/README.md

       this gives an additional 6 servo ports.
 See option b.
 ------------------------------------------------------------

-SPECIAL NOTE ABOUT THE DRIVE CHASSIS
+SPECIAL NOTE ABOUT THE DRIVE CHASSIS AND ODOMETRY
 ------------------------------------------------------------
 1) The start kits come with a tank drive system https://xiaoxiae.github.io/Robotics-Simplified-Website/drivetrain-control/tank-drive/ which DOES NOT WORK WELL in FTC.
 Instead, I recommend you use a mecanum drive.
 I Strongly recommend https://www.gobilda.com/strafer-chassis-kit-104mm-gripforce-mecanum-wheels/
+2) To run autonomous, you need to use odometry to track the robots location on the field.
+I strongly recommend the following https://www.gobilda.com/odometry.
+This requires 2 odometry pods and 1 computer.
 ------------------------------------------------------------

 GETTING STARTED